realCarmineIRL/bookings/README.md

 (venv) $ python -m pytest -v
 ```

+## Future Development

+If I had more time these are the extra features I could add to the app

+- Option to update booking
+- Option to cancel booking
+- Add endpoint to retrieve bookings for a service in a clinic
+- Add endpoint to retrieve all bookings for a customer
+- Add booking confirmations mesages
+- Add Booking reminders
+- Add more tests

+## Deployment to the Heroku

+Deployment method Github master branch with option to wait for CI to pass before deploy enabled.

+flow:

+- Code get merged into master branch
+- Travis-CI runs tests
+- if tests pass Heroku starts deployment:
+  - runs db migrations
+  - deploy the app

 ## Assumptions

 - timeslots are 30min.
+- ClinicId, ServiceId and CustomerId and startTime should always be present in post request.
 - customer can book same service multiple slots in a day but not rebook a current booked slot.